ahmedelzanaty1/Make-Up-Application/README.md

-The Application has been stop due to "CLEARTEXT communication to makeup-api.herokuapp.com not permitted by network security policy"
+The Application has been stoped due to "CLEARTEXT communication to makeup-api.herokuapp.com not permitted by network security policy"